 “Thanks for sharing this great idea.
-I can see why you’d like to add it into the project.
+I can see why you’d like to add it to the project.
 Something of this magnitude needs to get the approval of our project sponsor, though.
 I’ll need to pitch the idea to him.
 Please shoot me an email back with the following information: the new capabilities/functionality, the business value of the change, and any consequences that could occur if we don’t make the change.”

 5. Protect Yourself from Gold Plating